Cannonball (film): Plot

 The Trans-America Grand Prix is an illegal race held every year between Los Angeles (Santa Monica Pier) and New York City.
 Recently released from jail, where he was serving a sentence for killing a girl while driving drunk, racing driver Coy "Cannonball" Buckman hopes to win the race and get his career back on track.
-Racing team Modern Motors have promised a contract to either him or his arch-rival Cade Redman who is also in the race – the contract will go to whichever of them wins.
+Racing team Modern Motors have promised a contract to either him or his arch-rival Cade Redman who is also in the race – the contract will go to whomever of them wins.
 Coy is still on probation and when his parole officer, Linda Maxwell, with whom he is having an elaborate affair, discovers he will be crossing state lines in violation of his parole, she attempts to stop him, only to have him force her to accompany him on the race.
 Redman also has company in the form of country singer Perman Waters and his manager Sharma Capri who have agreed to pay Redman's race expenses in return for his taking them with him to New York in his Dodge Charger.

-Other competitors include teenage surfer sweethearts Jim Crandell and Maryann driving Maryann's father's Chevrolet Corvette, middle-aged Terry McMillan in a Chevrolet Blazer, three waitresses, Sandy Harris, Ginny and Wendy in a souped-up van, arrogant German driver Wolfe Messer in a De Tomaso Pantera, preppy African-American Beutell Morris in a Lincoln Continental he has been hired by wealthy elderly couple the Schulenbergs to transport to New York for them (unaware that he is using it to enter the race) and Buckman's best friend Zippo in a Pontiac Trans Am identical to Coy's.
-Unbeknown to Coy, his brother Bennie has bet heavily on the race and plans to use underhand methods to ensure Coy wins.
+Other competitors include teenage surfer sweethearts Jim Crandell and Maryann driving her father's Chevrolet Corvette; middle-aged corrupt cop Terry McMillan in a Chevrolet Blazer; three waitresses, Sandy Harris, Ginny, and Wendy in a souped-up van; arrogant German driver Wolfe Messer in a De Tomaso Pantera; preppy African-American Beutell Morris in a Lincoln Continental he has been hired by wealthy elderly couple the Schulenbergs to transport to New York for them (unaware that he is using it to enter the race); and Buckman's best friend Zippo in a Pontiac Trans Am identical to Coy's.
+Unknown to Coy, his brother Bennie has bet heavily on the race and plans to use underhand methods to ensure Coy wins.

-As the race degenerates into a violent demolition derby, Messer is blown up by Bennie, while McMillan attempts to cheat by having his Blazer flown from LAX to New York's LaGuardia Airport where he waits out the race with his mistress Louisa.
-Beutell's borrowed Lincoln gets progressively more damaged as the race goes on, while Jim and Maryann face engine trouble with a broken fan belt.
+As the race degenerates into a violent demolition derby, Messer is blown up by Bennie, while Terry attempts to cheat by having his Blazer flown from LAX to New York's LaGuardia Airport, where he waits out the race with his mistress Louisa.
+Beutell's borrowed Lincoln gets more and more damaged as the race goes on, while Jim and Maryann face engine trouble with a broken fan belt.
 The rivalry between Coy and the increasingly unstable Redman gets out of control as the two fight and attempt to force each other off the road, with Coy crashing his Trans Am after Redman breaks the headlights.
 Switching to a 1969 Ford Mustang he borrows from some local hot-rodders, Coy has a last showdown with Redman, who has kicked Perman and Sharma out of his car after arguing with them.
-A piece of Perman's guitar, which Redman smashed in a rage after getting sick of Perman's singing and on-the-road radio broadcasts, gets lodged behind the car pedals, causing Redman to lose control and crash over the side of an unfinished bridge.
-He dies when the car explodes.
+A piece of Perman's guitar, which Redman smashed in a rage after getting sick of Perman's singing and on-the-road radio broadcasts, gets stuck behind the car pedals, causing Redman to lose control and suffer a fatal crash over the side of an unfinished bridge.